Australasian Barbecue Alliance Rules 2021

 Competition Rules, Conditions & Prizes.

-- Australian teams must compete in a minimum of 3 ABA Sanctioned Barbecue Competitions (in Australia or New Zealand) within the 2018 Calendar year to be eligible for the overall Australian Grand Champion Team prizes and to receive a National Ranking.
+- Australian and New Zealand teams must compete in a minimum of 3 ABA Sanctioned Championship Round Barbecue Competitions (in Australia or New Zealand) within the 2021 Calendar year to be eligible for the overall National Grand Champion Team prizes and to receive a National Ranking in their respective National Series.
 More than 3 competitions can be entered.

-- The best three eligible hand-in scores from that Team’s best 3 competitions is tallied to reveal an overall Leaderboard score.
+- The best three Championship Series points from the Team’s best 3 competitions is tallied to reveal an overall Leaderboard score.
 Hand-ins that are not Championship Series Categories are not eligible for Championship Points, prizes or tally.
-(Refer ABA Rules – www.ausbbq.com.au/abarules )

-- National Ranking will only apply at the conclusion of the 2018 series with all leaderboard rankings throughout the year being a provisional ranking for tally purposes only.
-A team’s official National Ranking will be held for the duration of 2018.
+- National Ranking will only apply at the conclusion of the 2021 series with all leaderboard rankings throughout the year being a provisional ranking for tally purposes only.
+A team’s official National Ranking will be held for the duration of the following year.

 - In the event of a tie for a Top 10 placing, a count-back system will apply to break a tie in the following order.

-- Team with the most 1st, 2nd & 3rd Place trophies from eligible categories from their best 3 2018 events, wins.
+- Team with the most number of 2nd & 3rd Place trophies in eligible categories across the calendar year will win the tie.

-- Official Australian Grand Champion Team.
+- Official Australian Grand Champion Team status.
 Will be assigned Team # 1 and Ranked #1 in Australia.
 Eligibility for International competitions to represent Australia as Australia’s official Number 1 Team.

 - $5,000 Cash (Presented via an oversized novelty cheque.)